mtsvi-moraes/Water-Science-Lab/README.md

 To learn more about our project and check the water quality, please visit: https://pure-74236.web.app/home

-You can also check our presentation clicking on the YouTube link or by clicking on the image below: https://youtu.be/qcbrNMZhIL4
+You can also check our presentation YouTube by clicking on the image below:

 [![capa_pure](/images/capa_pure.jpeg)](https://youtu.be/qcbrNMZhIL4)